567-labs/kura/docs/getting-started/quickstart.md

 This will:

-1. Initialize Kura with checkpoint directory for saving results
+1. Initialize models and checkpoint manager for saving results
 2. Load 190 synthetic programming conversations from Hugging Face
-3. Process them through the complete analysis pipeline
+3. Process them through the complete analysis pipeline step by step
-4. Generate 29 hierarchical clusters organized into 10 root categories
+4. Generate hierarchical clusters organized into categories
 5. Display the hierarchical clustering results in the terminal

 ### Expected Visualization Output